Ragura/dinkcreference/docs/guide/graphics.md

 The next two numbers (30 24) define the depth dot relative to the top left corner of the bmp file.<br>
 The last four numbers (-32 -22 20 3) define the hardness box relative to the depth dot.

+## Limits on ini commands
-Things to note about the `SET_SPRITE_INFO` commands, is that there is a limit on the amount you can have, except in Dink Smallwood HD, which does not have a limit:
+Things to note about the `set_sprite_info`, `set_frame_frame`, `set_frame_delay`, `set_frame_special` commands, is that there is a limit on the amount you can have, except in Dink Smallwood HD, which does not have a limit:
+<VersionInfo dink="1.07">599</VersionInfo><br>
-<VersionInfo dink="" freedink= "">600</VersionInfo><br>
+<VersionInfo dink="" freedink= "">999</VersionInfo><br>
-<VersionInfo yedink="">2000</VersionInfo>
+<VersionInfo yedink="">1999</VersionInfo>

 After that number is passed, no new lines are read.
-To make matters worse you can have redundant lines in which you've set the sprite info once, then gone back and changed it again.
-There is a line for both occurances in the `dink.ini` file (but the last one is the one that is used) and so for one sprite you can waste more than 1 of the `SET_SPRITE_INFO` lines allocated.
+To make matters worse you can have redundant lines in which you've (for example) set the sprite info once, then gone back and changed it again.
+There is a line for both occurances in the `dink.ini` file (but the last one is the one that is used) and so for one sprite you can waste more than 1 of the `set_sprite_info` lines allocated.

+Additionally `load_sequence_now` lines count against this limit although passing the limit does not prevent them from being executed.